Moviola > About us

 Our rural cinema service is made up of three elements:

-As you navigate this site, find out about our spring season.
+As you navigate this site, find out about our autumn/winter season.
 Better still, come and experience a Moviola show for yourself.

 Moviola brings the movies to you rather than make you search out the movies